 Each year, the Governor General of Canada provides one medal to each college in Ontario.
 This prestigious medal is awarded to the Cambrian College graduate of a postsecondary diploma or degree program who has achieved the highest overall academic average.

 You do not need to apply to graduate.
 You should, however, meet with your program coordinator to review the status of your academic requirements.

 The College will reserve a graduation gown for you, which may be picked up in the Office of the Registrar one week prior to the ceremonies.

 The day of Convocation, graduates must be at the marshalling area (John T. Koski Conference Centre – Room 4420) one hour prior to the start of their ceremony with their gown.
 All purses and personal belongings should be left with family or friends during the ceremony.

 If you’re unable to attend Convocation, your certificate or diploma will be sent to you in June.

 Seating for guests is in the gymnasium, where the ceremony will take place.
 The doors will open one hour prior to the start of the ceremonies.
 We ask that you limit the number of guests to four to allow all graduates to have family and friends attend their special day.
-Guests with special needs requiring assistance are asked to contact the Office of the Registrar at 705-566-8101, ext.
-3003.
+Guests with special needs requiring assistance are asked to contact the Enrolment Centre at 705-566-8101 ext.
+7687.